-In Canada, OSFI released its final Guideline B-15 - Climate Risk Management on March 7, 2023, which sets out expectations for the management and disclosure of climate-related risks for federally regulated financial institutions ("FRFIs") and aims to support FRFIs in developing greater resilience to, and management of, these risks.
-The first set of guidelines will be effective fiscal year-end 2024, with annual disclosures required to be made publicly available no later than 180 days after fiscal year-end.
-OSFI intends to review and amend the guideline as practices and standards evolve.
-The Issuer is currently assessing the impact of the guideline and have initiated work to meet the requirements by the effective date.
+On March 20, 2024, OSFI released updates to its Guideline B-15 - Climate Risk Management.
+The guideline sets out expectations for the management and disclosure of climate-related risks for federally regulated financial institutions ("FRFIs") and aims to support FRFIs in developing greater resilience to, and management of, these risks.
+The updated guideline includes additional climate-related disclosure requirements aligned with IFRS S2 and will be effective for fiscal year-end 2024.
+The Issuer is currently assessing the impact of the updated guideline and continues to work towards meeting the requirements by the effective date.

 In the U.S., the Securities and Exchange Commission issued proposed rule changes on March 21, 2022, which would require many registrants to include certain climate related disclosures in their regulatory filings, including the financial statements.
 The Issuer continues to monitor developments in this area.
 In addition, various states in the U.S. have enacted or proposed statutes or regulations addressing environmental and/or social matters.
-As environmental and social issues become more politicized, statutes or regulations in certain states may be interpreted to prohibit governmental entities, such as public pension funds and issuers of municipal bonds, from doing business with certain financial institutions, and political pressure may be placed upon governmental entities to not do business with certain financial institutions, based on the financial institutions' perceived positions on certain environmental and/or social matters.
+As environmental and social issues become more politicized, statutes or regulations in certain states may be interpreted to prohibit governmental entities, such as public pension funds and issuers of municipal bonds, from doing business with certain financial institutions, based on the financial institutions' perceived positions on certain environmental and/or social matters.
 The Issuer continues to monitor developments in this area and assess their impacts on the Issuer's businesses.